kavintg05/Ex.No.5/README.md

 # OUTPUT

-# EXP 5: COMPARATIVE ANALYSIS OF DIFFERENT TYPES OF PROMPTING PATTERNS
+# COMPARATIVE ANALYSIS OF DIFFERENT TYPES OF PROMPTING PATTERNS

 ## Aim
 To test and compare how ChatGPT responds to naïve (broad/unstructured) versus basic (clear, detailed, structured) prompts across multiple scenarios, and to analyze the quality, accuracy, and depth of the responses.